idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 0 ChangeLog.md

 <!--- Shortened link to this document: --->

 **Important!
 Please complete all your translation projects in your current CafeTran version before updating.**

+## 2018 Akua Update 11 (20180730)

+- Some improvements to the LibreOffice filter.
+- Import of the editable drawings in the Ms Excel filter.
+- Display of regular expression matches instead of the regular expression patterns in the Matchboard.
+- Corrected project's language code for Irish Gaelic.
+- New QA > Length difference check in the number of characters
+- New Filter > Segments with numbers.
+- Fixed an issue while closing resources with duplicate names.
+- Import of SDLTB termbases.

+The new build (**2018080601**) of update 11 is available with the following:

+- fixed a glitch in the display of Total Recall tables in the Dashboard.
+- fixed recording/remembering of the selected words (with the mouse) for the latest Java version.
+- fixed the addition of comments in some sdlxliff files.

+The new build (**2018082301**) of update 11 is available with the following:

+- import of SDLTB termbases (see the new menu Memory > Import > Import SDLTB termbase...).

+Issue with trunctacted text in imported SDLTB termbases fixed in build **2018082401**.

+The new build (**2018082501**) of update 11 is available.
+It has a modified algorithm in the optional feature "Team Auto-assembling with the Machine Translation".

 ## 2018 Akua Update 10 (20180612)